Ronneby: History

+In December 2013, it was revealed that Ronneby's municipal water supply was highly contaminated with PFAS, also known as "forever chemicals," with testing showing the highest levels of PFAS ever recorded in municipal drinking water.

 Arms

 Ronneby did use a coat of arms with the letter R between a star and a crescent at least since 1542.
 In 1882, the arms were redesigned, with the R substituted with the Ronnebyå River.
 The same coat of arms is used today by the municipality.